smdocs/my-book-notes/book1/part-1.md

 ##### 2. Dark Energy
-- Is energy that is distibuted uniformly accross the universe, it exists even when there are no particles or matter around.
+- Is energy that is distributed uniformly across the universe, it exists even when there are no particles or matter around.
 - Unlike dark matter, dark energy is does not clump and can be no denser in one region than another.
 - Dark energy remains constant over time and can referred as a <b>cosmological constant</b>.
-- One big mystery about dark energy is its existance and nobody knows why? although quantum mechanics and gravity predicts its existence.
+- One big mystery about dark energy is its existence and nobody knows why?
+Although quantum mechanics and gravity predicts its existence.

 #####Energy distribution in the universe